AlexAntoine/Chat-App/README.md

 # Welcome to Chat-App

-Node.Js application that allows user to enter a room an chat with other uses in that room
+Node.Js application that allows user to enter a chat room and communicate with others

 ## Install